dj-tw/wordy/README.md

 Doesn't work perfectly but should be good enough to be useful.

 Print text in the terminal that is colored where it is normal text

+(This text coloring works on Mac and probably works on Linux.
+Might not work on Windows or Jupyter notebooks.
+The parts below will work though)

 ```
 from wordy import wordy
 text = wordy.get_test_data(num=2)